OSGeo/OSGeoLive-doc/doc/overview/mapbender_overview.rst

 .. presentation-note
     Mapbender is a web-based geoportal framework to publish, register, view, navigate, monitor and grant secure access to spatial data infrastructure services.
     Mapbender allows users to create customised browser clients from a wide range of widgets with minimal programming.
-Widgets integrate with server functionality to provide advanced functionality like security proxying, digitizing, auto snapping and more.
-    The Mapbender client side is based on JavaScript and jQuery widgets.
-The server side is implemented in PHP and PostGIS.